joshuayapwj98/CS3245-Boolean-Retrieval/README.txt

 in your program, and discuss your experiments in general.
 A few paragraphs are usually sufficient.

-The program indexes a list of supplied documents using BSBI and outputs a dictionary of the terms and a postings list file.
-The program then allows the user to input a list of boolean queries to be processed.
-The corresponding document ids are then returned.
-Terms are stemmed using the Porter Stemmer algorithm and converted to lower case.
+The program indexes a list of supplied documents using SPIMI but with a fixed block size and outputs a dictionary of the terms and a postings list file.
+We split the documents into blocks of X documents, where X is a predefined block size of 2000.
+For each term in each document in block, they are first stemmed using the Porter Stemmer algorithm and converted to lower case.
+Then the terms are added to a dictionary,  where the key is the term and value is list of documents ID.
+Since, we are processing documents in increasing documents IDs, we know that the list of document ID will be monotonically increasing.
+When the last document in the block is processed, the dictionary is sorted by the term and written to a file.

+Once all the blocks are processed, 2 way merge is performed to combine them.
 The dictionary is stored in a text file with each line representing a term, its document frequency, and the byte position of the postings list for that term in the postings list file.
 The postings list file contains the document ids of the documents that contain the term, with skip pointers.

+The program then allows the user to input a list of boolean queries to be processed for their corresponding document ids.

 Search uses shunting yard algorithm to convert the query to postfix notation, and then evaluates the query using a stack.
+For intersection merge (i.e. AND operator), we use a skip pointer as described in lecture  to optimise the merge.

 == Files included with this submission ==